 Monash Institute for Health and Clinical Education

-We offer a wide range of short courses and programs to meet your professional development needs.
+We offer a wide range of online and face-to-face short courses and programs to meet your professional development needs.
 Our courses are accredited with various colleges and associations to assist you in meeting your CPD requirements.
 Our courses are developed and delivered by world renowned experts within the Monash University network.
 Read more about our upcoming courses below and register your interest to stay up to date.
+Click here for our short course terms and conditions.

 Monash University in collaboration with the Harvard Macy Institute will deliver a five-day short course, right on your doorstep in Melbourne.
 In this unique program on Leadership, Innovation and Sustainability in Health, thought leaders from Monash University, the Harvard Macy Institute, and Internationally, will share their expertise to provide you with innovative ways to tackle global healthcare challenges.